Should we abandon the traditional idea of what a healthy diet is?

 People mistakenly assume that only by eating meat can get a sufficient amount of iron.
 Or, they are simply ignorant of the fact that plant-based foods are also loaded with iron (green leafy vegetables contain more iron in 100 grams than the same portion of red meat!).

 Iron is a critically important mineral for the proper functioning of our body and brain.
 Without enough iron, our body cannot produce enough hemoglobin, a molecule in red blood cells responsible for oxygen distribution.
 Inadequate amount of this mineral is one of the main causes of iron-deficiency anemia worldwide.

 There are two types of iron from dietary sources: heme iron (in red meat, fish, poultry), and nonheme iron that comes from plants.

 However, there is consistent evidence that heme iron plays a sinister role in the promotion of carcinogenic N-nitroso compounds.
-Adding nitrite (as preservative) to processed meat also increases the toxic potential of heme iron in such products.
+Adding nitrite (as a preservative) to processed meat also increases the toxic potential of heme iron in such products.

 The compounds can also be produced by our stomach, preferably at lower pH (and a diet rich in animal proteins lowers pH significantly), and stimulate mucosal cell proliferation, which greatly influences the risk of digestive cancer.

 Even more harmful chemicals are formed by cooking meat: high-temperature frying, broiling, grilling, and barbecuing produce heterocyclic amines and polycyclic aromatic hydrocarbons which are known carcinogens.
 After all, you may not succeed in killing all the germs, because some microbes are thermophilic, are very stable at high temperatures.
 This is especially the case with ready-made meals.